 Eventually, passenger rail was partially restored to the region when the Green Line arrived in 1995.
 The further it extends into the region, the easier it will be to visit and explore without having to use a car.
 Until then, public transit options serving the area include several bus lines operated by Metro, Torrance Transit, and Beach Cities Transit.

 The Green Line extension isn’t yet in the engineering phase, so it’s possible that things will change between now and then.
-Since construction of light rail along pre-existing right-of-ways tends to take a lot less time than tunnel-boring for subways, the Green Line’s extension will probably be completed well before the Purple Line completes its journey to the sea.
+Since the construction of light rail along pre-existing right-of-ways tends to take a lot less time than tunnel-boring for subways, the Green Line’s extension will probably be completed well before the Purple Line completes its journey to the sea.

 STATION NO. 1

 It looks like the first station will be located near the intersection of Inglewood Avenue and Manhattan Beach Boulevard, at the edge of Redondo Beach and tiny, landlocked, and diverse Lawndale.
-Nearly 40% of the Lawndale’s residents were born abroad — most often in either Mexico or Vietnam.
-Within a few blocks of the intersection there are currently restaurants featuring Argentine, Brazilian, Chilean, Cuban, Filipino, Greek, Lebanese, Mexican, Peruvian, Vietnamese cuisines, as well as donuts and hamburgers.
+Nearly 40% of Lawndale’s residents were born abroad — most often in either Mexico or Vietnam.
+Within a few blocks of the intersection, there are currently restaurants featuring Argentine, Brazilian, Chilean, Cuban, Filipino, Greek, Lebanese, Mexican, Peruvian, and Vietnamese cuisines, as well as donuts and hamburgers.